Does Your Skin Need to See a Psychologist?

 To pump up the probiotics in your diet, regularly eat fermented foods such as kimchi, miso, tempeh, and yogurt with active cultures, as well as highfiber foods like beans, nuts, and lentils, which promote the growth of probiotics.
 (Here: new ways to add more probiotics to your diet.)
 "If you don't eat these foods, talk to your doctor about a probiotic supplement," Dr. Raj says.

-Some skincare products include probiotics.
+Some skin-care products include probiotics.
 "Besides preventing the skin's cells from reacting to bad bacteria, they decrease redness and encourage the production of collagen and elastin," Dr. Raj says.
-Spritz Mother Dirt AO+ Mist ($49; motherdirt.com) or apply Biossance Squalane + Probiotic Gel Moisturizer ($52; sephora.com).
-At night, try Dr. Raj's Tula Overnight Skin Rescue Treatment ($85; tula.com) to reverse damage while you sleep.
-So you don't have to dream of great skin; you can actually have it.
+Spritz on some Mother Dirt AO+ Mist (Buy It, $42, motherdirt.com) or apply Biossance Squalane + Probiotic Gel Moisturizer (Buy It, $52, sephora.com).
+At night, try Dr. Raj's Tula Overnight Skin Rescue Treatment (Buy It, $85, dermstore.com) to reverse damage while you sleep.
+You don't have to dream of great skin-you can actually have it.